kschoener/perfecttoiletime/README.md

     - Click "Run" in the toolbar, then click "Run 'app'".
     - Click your connected device (supported Android device) or Android emulated device you have set up, then click "OK".
     - Proceed to use and test the app's functionality.

+The goal for this app is firstly to bring a better experience for the everyday must-have "restroom" time.
+With preference settings and location choosing, people can have a more peaceful time and make it easier when they are not at their home.
+Now we are mainly focusing on building this app for students and faculty at UB.
+We noticed the usage for all the restrooms are unbalanced which means some of them are crowded but some are rarely used by people.
+This app can balance usage of the restroom, and also achieve the goal of making toilet time better, hence our name, PerfectToiletTime.